snd/hinoki/README.md

 while `a` is a dependency of both `b` and `c`, the factory for `a` was only called once. the second time `a` was needed it already had an instance.

-**hinoki will only call the factory function for nodes which are needed but have no instance yet.**
+**hinoki will only call the factory function for nodes that you ask for (or that the nodes you ask for depend on) and have no instance yet.**

 lets provide an instance directly: